CQC Interview Questions for "Registered Managers"

 Try to give at least one example of how the practice does this in at least one area.
 Also try to include how you as a manager keep in touch with the operational matters within the practice.
 An example of this would be being present at the practice at least 3 days a week.

 Also think about the special skills and qualities that you have to fulfil your role as a registered manager.
-This could be being senior partner or safeguarding lead etc..
+This could be being senior partner or safeguarding lead etc.

 Q. What do you understand to be your legal responsibility as a registered manager?

 One of your main responsibilities as a registered manager is to notify the CQC of any serious events that happen within the practice such as death or serious injury to a patient or staff member within the practice; allegations of, or actual abuse of a patient; planned or unplanned prolonged absence of the registered manager and key changes at the practice such as an owner, partner or director leaving the practice.
+How you address staff wellbeing .

-Essential Standards of Quality and Safety Outcomes
+Fundamental Standards of Quality and Safety Outcomes

 Information and Involvement